-- The auction was administered in a fair and transparent manner in accordance with the noticed auction procedures and limitations. - The auction results were consistent with the market rules and the bids received. - There were no indications of issues with the auction platform such as hardware or software problems, communications issues, or security breaches.
+- The auction was administered in a fair and transparent manner in accordance with the noticed auction procedures and limitations. - The auction results were consistent with the market rules and the bids received. - Sensitive information was treated appropriately by the auction administrator. - There were no indications of issues with the auction platform such as hardware or software problems, communications issues, or security breaches.